Science and Medical Journalism Students and Alumni

 She resides in Chapel Hill, N.C., with her husband Lester and stepson Naji.

-Sarah Whitmarsh is the Senior Communication Program Officer for Advance Family Planning (AFP), an advocacy initiative that works to improve access to contraceptives for women in developing countries.
-She handles internal and external communications for AFP, which is part of the Bill & Melinda Gates Institute for Population and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.
-Her work supports the efforts of family planning advocates in Burkina Faso, Democratic Republic of the Congo, India, Indonesia, Kenya, Nigeria, Senegal, Tanzania, and Uganda.
+Sarah Whitmarsh is the Communication Manager for Advance Family Planning (AFP), an advocacy initiative that works to improve access to contraceptives for women and girls in developing countries.
+She leads internal and external communications for AFP, which is part of the Bill & Melinda Gates Institute for Population and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.
+Her work supports the efforts of family planning advocates in Bangladesh, Burkina Faso, Democratic Republic of the Congo, India, Indonesia, Kenya, Nigeria, Senegal, Tanzania, and Uganda.

 After graduating from the Medical Journalism program as a Roy H. Park Fellow in 2008, Whitmarsh lived in London for two years, working in an education-focused research center associated with the School of Pharmacy, University of London and the International Pharmaceutical Federation in The Hague, Netherlands.
 There she developed an interest in international health, returning to the U.S. in 2010 to pursue a career in global health writing in Washington, DC.